-This guide was written to help Linux users to choose the best remote desktop app for usage with their Linux distro of choice.
+This guide was written to help Linux users choose the best remote desktop app for usage with their Linux distro.

 With more people working from home than ever before, having the right remote desktop access software has become very important.
 Maybe you’re helping a family member or colleague with an IT issue, or perhaps you’re working from home.
 Accessing any system remotely is the need of the day.

-The main purpose of this article is to help Linux users to find out the remote desktop app for usage with the Linux distro which they are using.
+The primary purpose of this article is to help Linux users find out the remote desktop app for usage with the Linux distro they are using.
+So, let’s start.
 So, let’s start.

-Unattended access is usually a desired feature for a remote desktop program but quick, on-demand access is oftentimes relevant, and AnyDesk makes it easy to do both.
-Overall, AnyDesk is an excellent remote desktop app which you can use with your Linux distro.
+Unattended access is usually a desired feature for a remote desktop program, but quick, on-demand access is often relevant, and AnyDesk makes it easy to do both.
+Overall, AnyDesk is an excellent remote desktop app that you can use with your Linux distro.

-You can install Anydesk on any kind of Linux distribution so it doesn’t matter which one you are using.
+You can install Anydesk on any Linux distribution, so it doesn’t matter which one you are using.

 All communications are secured with SSL certificates to prevent data breaches.
 Overall, NoMachine provides more than enough security features to protect your account.

-From NX version 4 architecture of NoMachine free edition has changed significantly.
+From NX version 4 architecture of the NoMachine free edition has changed significantly.
 There is no longer a server and a client model.
-Instead, there is only one package, containing everything you need to make two NoMachine instances communicate with each other.
+Instead, there is only one package containing everything you need to make two NoMachine instances communicate with each other.

-TeamViewer is used for remote access, remote control, remote support, web conferencing, desktop sharing and file transfer between computers.
-It has excellent screen-sharing options.
+TeamViewer is used for remote access, remote control, remote support, web conferencing, desktop sharing, and file transfer between computers.
+In addition, it has excellent screen-sharing options.

-It is being used for years for remotely accessing a system over the Internet.
-TeamViewer is known as all-in-one solution for remote access & support.
+It has been used for years for remotely accessing a system over the Internet.
+TeamViewer is known as an all-in-one solution for remote access & support.
 It is a fast and safe remote management tool designed to help managed IT service providers proactively monitor remote systems, client endpoints, and networks.

 TeamViewer supports Linux and packages for both Debian-based and RedHat-based distributions.
-Don’t worry if you’re on a different Linux distro.
-They do offer a generic tarball, and some, like Arch Linux, do have packages available.
+So don’t worry if you’re on a different Linux distro.
+They offer a generic tarball, and some, like Arch Linux, do have packages available.

 TeamViewer is a time-tested remote desktop app, which you can use with ease on your Linux distribution of choice.

 Apache Guacamole is a clientless remote desktop gateway.
-This means you’re free to use it without installing any kind of plugin or client app.
-Once you’ve installed Guacamole on a server, you can log into all your desktops remotely through any modern web browser that supports HTML5.
+This means you’re free to use it without installing any plugin or client app.
+Once you’ve installed Guacamole on a server, you can remotely log into all your desktops through any modern web browser that supports HTML5.

 There are plenty of plugins and configurable features in Remmina that enable users to meet their individual needs.

-- Remote desktops with higher resolutions are scrollable/scalable in both window and fullscreen mode.
+- Remote desktops with higher resolutions are scrollable/scalable in window and fullscreen mode.

 - Floating toolbar.